epfl-si/EPFL-Exchange-Exporter/README.md

-# EPFL Exchange Exporter - EEE
+# EPFL Exchange Exporter - EEEE

-## What is EEE ?
+## What is EEEE ?

-EEE stand for EPFL Exchange Exporter.
+EEEE stand for EPFL Exchange Events Exporter.
 This app is used to return all calendars event of conference room, inside a data file as csv, json...

 ## What does technologies uses ?